rahul-rwat/ESMStereo/README.md

 ```

 ### Pretrained Model
-Download the trained weights folder and extract it in the root directory.
+Download the trained weights folder and extract it in the root directory, rename it to ```checkpoint```.
 * [ESMStereo](https://drive.google.com/file/d/1fCEKiQ1wA-TehKVisDF77hZhqDqGWGyH/view?usp=sharing)

 Generate disparity images of KITTI test set,